massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
 The following steps are performed in the cloud shell.

+>**Tip:** Resize the cloud shell to display more information, and code, by dragging the top border.
+You can also use the minimize and maximize buttons to switch between the cloud shell and the main portal interface.

 1. Create a folder for the project and change in to the folder.

     ```bash